 - 1 tablespoon molasses, optional

-Combine the flour, baking powder, pumpkin spice, salt, and brown sugar in a mixing bowl.
+Combine the flour, baking powder, baking soda, pumpkin spice, salt, and brown sugar in a mixing bowl.

 Add maple whipped cream (recipe below) and chopped pecans for a beautiful presentation.

 *If you do not have pumpkin spice you can use the following spices: 4 tablespoons cinnamon, 4 teaspoons ground nutmeg, 1 teaspoon ground ginger, and 1 teaspoon ground cloves

 Check out some other fun waffle recipes: